sungkites/sungkites.github.io/_pages/about.md

 I received my master's degree in Electronic and Communication Engineering from Ningbo University.
 Previously, I worked as a software engineer at Shanghai Pudong Development Bank, where I contributed to financial software development and data analysis.

 My current interests include artificial intelligence, machine learning, software engineering, and applied research.
-I am particularly interested in building reliable software systems and applying data-driven methods to real-world problems.

 ## Research